IainJackson90/pp4-holiday-dreams/README.md

 ## Future Features

 - Create a my profile or the users that sing up
-- Have a search feature for a user that is singed in
+- Have a search feature for a user that is signed in
 - Have a report feature to report inappropriate blogs, and comments
-- Add a admin Profile to the Webb app with some admin powers to monitor the web app
+- Add a admin Profile to the Web app with some admin powers to monitor the web app
 - Add a announcement page where winners of the draw could be displayed
 - Bug report Page
 - Updated more user friendly create a post form